What does William mean?

 How popular is William?

-William is a very popular first name for men (#5 out of 1220) and also a very popular surname or last name for all people (#731 out of 88799).
-(1990 U.S. Census)
+William is a very prominent first name for men (#5 out of 1220, Top 1%) and also a very prominent surname for all people (#1923 out of 150436, Top 1%).
+(2000 U.S. DEMOGRAPHICS)